Quantum Boolean function evaluation

 We usually set y=0 to get

-|x\rangle|0\rangle \mapsto |x\rangle|f(x)\rangle.
+|x\rangle|0\rangle \longmapsto |x\rangle|f(x)\rangle.

 Quantum Boolean function evaluation is a special case of the generalised x-controlled-U on two registers:

-\sum_x |x\rangle\langle x|\otimes U_x
+\sum_{x\in\{0,1\}^n} |x\rangle\langle x|\otimes U_x

 where U_x is either the identity \mathbf{1} (when f(x)=0) or the bit-flip X (when f(x)=1).

-We may also write this as
+We can write this very succinctly as

-\sum_x |x\rangle\langle x|\otimes X^{f(x)}.
+\sum_{x\in\{0,1\}^n} |x\rangle\langle x|\otimes X^{f(x)}.

 Consider the Boolean function f\colon\{0,1\}^2\to\{0,1\} given by